snowyu/task-registry.js/README.md

 ```
 ## API

-Note:

-* The 'root' task will holds all the registered tasks.
-* The 'non-root' task will holds the tasks which registered to it.

 * class/static methods
   * `register(aTaskClass[[, aParentClass=Task], aOptions])`: register the `aTaskClass` to the Task registry.
     * `aOptions` *(object|string)*: It will use the aOptions as default options to create instance.